Kurohyou/Roll20-Snippets/K_Scaffold/Tutorial Sheet/1 Getting Started/README.md

   - translation.json: The JSON file that will store all of our translation keys and values for crowdin to generate the language specific files from.
   - system.html: The sheet's HTML that PUG will generate for us.
 We may never actually look at the raw code in ths file
   - system.css: The sheet's CSS that SCSS will generate for us.
 We may never actually look at the raw code in ths file

+You can see this structure develop in the [tutorial Sheet folder]("../tutorial sheet") by looking at each of the indexed subdirectories.

 ## What's next?
 We obviously haven't done any coding yet.
 We'll start with writing the first bit of PUG for the sheet next week and see where that takes us.